That sniffling, that sinus pressure, and all that sneezing must be caused by something. The big question is: what?

 - Keep windows closed and run the air conditioner.

 - Vacuum twice a week to cut down on allergens.

-Talk with your pharmacist or doctor about which medicine might be best for you.
+Talk with your pharmacist or doctor about what is the best nasal spray for allergies for you.

 Allergies can be notoriously difficult to identify.
 If you can't say for sure what's causing them, or if they're severe, an allergist can help.
 Allergists and immunologists are medically trained to identify and treat your symptoms.

 The doctor will take your medical history and may perform tests.
 These tests expose you to possible allergens in a systematic way to see which allergens may cause a reaction.
 Depending on your allergic symptoms, your doctor may suggest prescription medications or allergy shots.

 Your best resource for information about allergy nasal sprays, the best allergy medicine for postnasal drip, over the counter nasal sprays for allergies, and other kinds of allergy treatments is your allergist.